Role of domain wall fluctuations in non-Fermi liquid behavior of metamagnets: Domain wall fluctuations

 \section{Domain wall fluctuations}

-In this section we give a solution to the mean field equation for the domain wall and discuss fluctuations around this solution.
+In this section we present a solution of the mean field equation for the domain wall and discuss fluctuations around it.
 Let $x$ be a coordinate normal to the domain wall and $h\left(x_{0} ({\bm\rho})\right)=0$, so that at $x<x_{0}$ it is state with high magnetization, and at $x>x_{0}$ it is a low magnetization state.
-Here ${\bm \rho}$ is a 2D coordinate along the two dimensional domain wall.
-Equation for magnetization is obtained by varying the action (\ref{action}) and we get
+Here ${\bm \rho}$ is a two-dimensional coordinate along the domain wall.
+Varying the action (\ref{action}), we obtain equation for the magnetization

 When $h({\bf r})$ is slowly varying function on a scale of $\sqrt{K/\alpha}$ the domain wall can be approximated as flat.
 With this assumption the solution of (\ref{mean-field}) describing the domain wall is